 - A full appraisal ordered to determined loan-to-value

-- Loan balance cannot exceed 125% of the value of the property
+- The loan balance cannot exceed 125% of the value of the property.

-- Current loan must be by Fannie Mae or Freddie Mac
+- The current loan must be by Fannie Mae or Freddie Mac.

-- Loan must be approved using Fannie Mae or Freddie Mac guidelines
+- The loan must be approved using Fannie Mae or Freddie Mac guidelines.

 What is the HARP 2.0 Program?

 HARP 2.0 got rid of the appraisal requirement entirely and opened up the HARP refinance program.
 This allowed borrowers to refinance out of a higher rate into a lower one or out of an adjustable-rate mortgage and into a fixed-rate mortgage.

 This means whatever your home is currently worth doesn’t matter at all with the HARP 2.0 program because there is no appraisal required.
 Guidelines to be eligible for the HARP 2.0 program?

 HARP 2.0 Requirements